Advancements in Organic Chemistry

 - Pharmaceuticals: Organic chemistry is used to develop new drugs and medicines.
 Many of the drugs used today are based on organic compounds.

-- Materials: Organic chemistry is used to develop new materials, such as plastics, polymers, and fibers.
+- Materials Science: Organic chemistry is used to develop new materials, such as plastics, polymers, and fibers.
 These materials are used in a wide variety of applications, from clothing to electronics.
+This includes the development of advanced materials like conducting polymers and liquid crystals.

 Conclusion